 Please note: this is a tentative schedule.
 Dates, times and Professional Sports Authenticator’s presence at these shows are subject to change without notice.”

 Also, on https://www.psacard.com/resources/faq#105, there is a bit mentioned:

 “You also have the option of submitting your items to us at a trade show, where we will have a booth set up to accept submissions.
 The Show Schedule, which is always available online, is regularly updated and also lists the services we will be performing at each event.”

 On that same resource page, there is a section regarding arranging the dropping off items at one of the PSA offices.
 It appears the option might be limited to the Woodbridge, NJ location, with the Southern California location accepting appointments only, which are limited and made on a case-by-case basis for high-value and high-volume submissions.

-Now, I’m not sure how updated this is given our current 2020 situation, so probably best to call and check on options before moving forward.
+Now, I’m not sure how updated this is, so probably best to call and check on options before moving forward.
 You can visit https://www.psacard.com/newjerseyoffice or call their customer service at (800) 325-1121.

 You typically also have the option to walk-in and submit your grading order directly to the Beckett offices in the Dallas Fort Worth area.
 It is mentioned on Beckett.com that you don’t need to set up an appointment and just need to stop in during normal business hours.

 In terms of turnaround when grading in-person with Beckett, “Dallas office offers same day turnarounds for customers who are interested in an expedited grading turnaround.”